SagevdBrand/Master-thesis/docs/Supplementary material.md

 1. Numerical estimation procedure the regression coefficients used within the data generating mechanism
 2. Error handling
+3. Scenario settings
-3. Details on the software and code used
+4. Details on the software and code used

 ## 1. Numerical estimation procedure for regression coefficients used within the data generating mechanism
 This approach is based on the supplemental material of Van Smeden et al., 2019.